-Documentary collection is a procedure by which the exporter's bank receives funds from the importer 's bank in exchange for documentation documenting the shipped goods.
-It is a trade transaction in which exporters authorize their bank to serve as a collection agent for the payment of goods shipped to the purchaser.
+Documentary collection is a procedure by which the exporter's bank receives funds from the importer's bank in exchange for documentation tracking the shipped goods.
+It is a trade transaction in which exporters authorise their bank to serve as a collection agent for the payment of goods shipped to the purchaser.

-The document collection (D / C) is so-called since the exporter collects payment from the importer in return for the shipping documents, with the funds and documents channeled into their respective banks.
+The document collection (D/C) is so-called since the exporter collects payment from the importer in return for the shipping documents, with the funds and documents channelled into their respective banks.

 Shipping documents are the documents needed for the purchaser to clear the customs and deliver the goods.
-Delivery documents shall include a business invoice, a certificate of origin, an insurance certificate and a packing list.
-A main document in documentary collections is a bill of trade or a bill of draft, which is a formal application for payment from the exporter to the importer.
+Delivery documents shall include a business invoice, a certificate of origin, an insurance certificate, and a packing list.
+The main document in documentary collections is a bill of trade or a bill of the draft, which is a formal application for payment from the exporter to the importer.

 ## Documentary Collection Types